Democrats calling for ICE to be abolished include Kirsten Gillibrand, Elizabeth Warren and others

 As more Democrats push back on the Trump administration’s immigration policies -- including the “zero-tolerance” policy for illegal immigrants that resulted in thousands of children being separated from their families until the president signed an executive order -- more are seemingly warming up to the idea that ICE should be eradicated or completely redone.
 Calling on ICE to end could be a winner for Democrats seeking to rally the party’s base in the 2020 presidential primaries.

-But some Democrats have seemingly waffled on the idea or been unsupportive completely.
-Sen. Kamala Harris, D-Calif., has said the government “probably” should “start from scratch” on an immigration enforcement agency.
+Yet some Democrats have seemingly waffled on the idea or been unsupportive completely.

-Vermont Sen. Bernie Sanders, on the other hand, has stopped short of calling for the abolishment of ICE.
-The progressive senator who ran for president in 2016 noted that he did not support the 2002 law that paved the way for ICE to replace the old Immigration and Naturalization Service.

 Trump suggested that Democrats who continue to push for abolishing ICE will “get beaten so badly” in the 2018 midterm elections in an interview with Fox News.